Ad hoc Commissioner

 On April 1, 2007, the Office of the Information Commissioner (OIC) became subject to the Access to Information Act.
 Anyone who believes that an access request submitted to us was improperly handled is entitled to make a complaint about our handling of the access request.

-To ensure the integrity of the complaints process, an independent Commissioner ad hoc has been mandated to investigate complaints about the OIC.
-The Commissioner ad hoc is assisted by an investigator and has the same powers and obligations as the Information Commissioner with regard to conducting investigations and making recommendations.
+To ensure the integrity of the complaints process, an independent Commissioner ad hoc has been mandated by the Information Commissioner to investigate complaints about the OIC, in relation to access requests made to the OIC.
+The ad hoc Commissioner is assisted by an investigator and has the same powers and obligations as the Information Commissioner with regard to conducting investigations and making recommendations.

-Since 2007, the position has been held in turn by the Honorable Peter C. Cory, the Honorable W. Andrew MacKay, and Mario Dion.
+Since 2007, the position has been held in turn by the Honorable Peter C. Cory, the Honorable W. Andrew MacKay, Mario Dion and John Sims.

-The current Commissioner ad hoc is John Sims, who was named on May 6, 2011.
+The current ad hoc Commissioner is David Loukidelis, who was named on May 4, 2015.